tabreturn/tabreturn.github.io/_posts/2020-07-01-blender_creative_coding--1.2-_scripting_tools.md

 <figure>
   <img src="{{ site.url }}/img/bcc01/info-area-layout.png" class="fullwidth" />
-  <figcaption>Figure 1.2.1: The Info area highlighted in green</figcaption>
+  <figcaption>Figure 1.2.1: The Info area labelled in green</figcaption>
 </figure>

 Select the cube in the 3D viewport (so it's outlined orange), and press the `G` key on your keyboard.
 You can now move the cube to a new position.
 When you place the cube (using your left-mouse click), the Info editor will display something like the code highlighted in Figure 1.2.2: